ColinJoMurphy/ColinJoMurphy/README.md

 # Hi, I’m @ColinJoMurphy
 - I’m a beer brewer turned data analyst interested in using data and statistics to investigate and solve real world problems.
 - I'm beginning my career in the field and am pursuing work in research oriented data analytics positions.
-- I’m currently learning the Twitter API and strengthening my proficiency with R and SQL.
+- I’m currently working on data oriented projects to strengthen my proficiency with R, SQL, and other tools suh as PowerBI, Google Cloud Products, AWS, etc.
 - You can reach me using my email colinjo.murphy@gmail.com.

 # Recent Projects